Windows 9x: User interface

 Users can control a Windows 9x-based system through a command-line interface (or CLI) or a graphical user interface (or GUI).
 The default mode for Windows is usually the graphical user interface, whereas the CLI is available through MS-DOS windows.
 The GUI provides a means to control the placement and appearance of individual application windows, and interacts with the window system.

 The GDI, which is a part of the Win32 and Win16 subsystems, is also a module that is loaded in user mode, unlike Windows NT where the GDI is loaded in kernel mode.
 Alpha compositing and therefore transparency effects, such as fade effects in menus, are not supported by the GDI in Windows 9x, unlike with Windows NT releases since Windows 2000.

-The default user interface of the GUI is Windows Explorer; however, a variety of additional Windows shell replacements exist.
+The default user interface for the GUI is Windows Explorer; however, a variety of additional Windows shell replacements exist.
 Other GUIs include LiteStep, bbLean and Program Manager.

 In popular culture

+The Windows 9x series of operating systems has been recognized in various forms of media, including parodies and retrospective reviews.

-The sheer popularity of the Windows 9x series led to several web-based projects being created in the 2010s that aimed to replicate the look and feel of Windows 9x (and indeed an actual operating system as a whole) on a single web browser while also invoking nostalgia.
-Many of these projects (including the ones listed below) are also featured on several websites focusing on older versions of Windows and vintage computing.
+Several websites have been created to replicate an operating system as a whole, including the Windows 9x series, following its sheer popularity with many home users of its era.
+Many of these web-based projects (including the ones listed below) are designed to invoke nostalgia for users who have used such old computers, games and operating systems of the past, and as such are featured on several websites focusing on older versions of Windows and vintage computing.

 Developed in 2014, Windows 93 (titled as "WINDOWS93" in the web browser) is a web-based parody site created by two French musicians and programmers who go by the names of jankenpopp and Zombectro.
 Being a parody of the Windows 9x series, it is purposefully designed to look and feel like an actual operating system.
 It features several web applications which reference and features various internet memes from the late 1990s up to the early 2000s.

 In 2019, EmuOS was created, which is a web-based site designed to play retro games and applications within a web browser.
 It was created by Emupedia, a video game preservation and computer history community-based site.
 Like the aforementioned Windows 93 project, the site itself replicates the look and feel of Windows 9x as a whole to emulate an actual Windows operating system, featuring 3 themes based on all major Windows 9x releases starting from Windows 95 up to Windows Me.
 It also features the aforementioned Windows 93 parody site.

 Windows 98 has been recreated in web-based format under the name 98.js (also known as Windows 98 Online).
 It is a simulation of Windows 98 in JavaScript format (hence the ".js" in the name), featuring web-based versions of several classic Windows applications.